TAE Technologies: C-2

-Various experiments have been conducted by TAE Technologies on the world's largest compact toroid device called "C-2".
+Various experiments have been conducted by TAE Technologies on the world's largest compact toroid device named "C-2".
 Results began to be regularly published in 2010, with papers including 60 authors.
-C-2 results showed peak ion temperatures of 400 Electron volts (5 million degrees Celsius), electron temperatures of 150 Electron volts, plasma densities of 1·10^{19} m^{−3} and 1·10^{9} fusion neutrons per second for 3 milliseconds.
+C-2 results showed peak ion temperatures of 400 electronvolts (5 million degrees Celsius), electron temperatures of 150 electronvolts, plasma densities of 1·10^{19} m^{−3} and 1·10^{9} fusion neutrons per second for 3 milliseconds.

 Budker Institute

 The Budker Institute of Nuclear Physics, Novosibirsk, built a powerful plasma injector, shipped in late 2013 to the company's research facility.
 The device produces a neutral beam in the range of 5 to 20 MW, and injects energy inside the reactor to transfer it to the fusion plasma.

 C-2U

 In March 2015, the upgraded C-2U with edge-biasing beams showed a 10-fold improvement in lifetime, with FRCs heated to 10 million degrees Celsius and lasting 5 milliseconds with no sign of decay.
 The C-2U functions by firing two donut shaped plasmas at each other at 1 million kilometers per hour, the result is a cigar-shaped FRC as much as 3 meters long and 40 centimeters across.
 The plasma was controlled with magnetic fields generated by electrodes and magnets at each end of the tube.
 The upgraded particle beam system provided 10 megawatts of power.